 Bull Case

-Rocket Lab executes Neutron without a damaging delay, Space Systems keeps growing, defense and national security programs deepen, backlog converts into high-quality revenue and the market starts treating the company as a next-generation aerospace prime rather than a premium small-launch stock.
+Rocket Lab executes Neutron without a damaging delay, Space Systems keeps growing, defense and national security programs deepen, the SDA and GEO awards move through execution, Motiv adds useful robotics capability, backlog converts into high-quality revenue, Nasdaq-100 inclusion expands passive and institutional ownership, and the market starts treating the company as a next-generation aerospace infrastructure prime rather than a premium small-launch stock.

 Base Case

-Rocket Lab continues to scale, Electron and HASTE remain credible, Space Systems carries much of the industrial story and Neutron progresses with caution.
-The company remains volatile but keeps a premium versus weaker space peers because the business is real.
+Rocket Lab continues to scale, Electron and HASTE remain credible, Space Systems carries much of the industrial story, defense milestones progress with normal friction, Neutron advances cautiously, and index inclusion supports visibility but does not eliminate valuation volatility.
+The company remains a high-expectation stock, but it keeps a premium versus weaker space peers because the business is real.

 Bear Case

-Neutron slips again or suffers a high-visibility technical setback, Space Systems conversion becomes lumpier than expected, margins disappoint, dilution concerns rise and the market stops paying a generous multiple for future space infrastructure optionality.
+Neutron slips again or suffers a high-visibility technical setback, Space Systems conversion becomes lumpier than expected, margins disappoint, dilution concerns rise through the $3B framework, defense programs encounter cost or schedule pressure, index demand proves temporary, and the market stops paying a generous multiple for future space infrastructure optionality.

 Red Flags